crooy/MSquareHttpd/README.markdown

 Design
 ------

 The original design in M2HTTPD by Matt is based on coroutines, implemented using queues.
-MSquareHttpd uses the actors to communicate messages.
+MSquareHttpd uses Akka Actors to communicate messages.
 This maintains the non-blocking nature of each building-block, but hides the queues and adds an event-driven aspect.

 As in coroutines, there are Producers and Consumers.
 A Producer holds a list of Consumers, to wich it sends messages, i.e. the subscriber pattern.
 A Consumer has a Receive function that is called to process a Message.
 Combining them yields a Transducer which both sends and receives.

 Messages have type parameters, and all producers and consumers declare which types of messages they can receive.
 This way building-blocks are composeable while maintaining type safety.
+A producer can send messages in with the Send() function, that uses implicit conversion to create a Message[T] of an object of type T. It is strongly recommended to send Immutable objects, for more info see the [documentation page on Akka and the Java Memory Model](http://akka.io/docs/akka/snapshot/general/jmm.html).